 When I was a kid, I used to beg my dad to let the grass grow a little longer every summer so I could hide my Jurassic Park dinosaurs in the lawn and recreate the raptor chase from The Lost World.

 At Christmas, my mom would leave the Christmas tree up for an extra week so I could shoot rubber bands at my Stormtroopers hiding in the tree branches of the forrest moon of Endor.

-And going all the way back to preschool, I would put on my Star Trek: The Next Generation captain's uniform and push our red wagon down the hill, pretending I was a bobsledder.
+Going all the way back to preschool, I would put on my Star Trek: The Next Generation captain's uniform and push our red wagon down the hill, pretending I was a bobsledder.

 For example, in Neil Gaiman's modern fairy tale, Coraline, the author takes his main character on a journey through a magical door and into a world that mirrors her own.
-Rather than creating an entirely new world for Coraline to explore, Gaiman uses a mirror version of the real world that Coraline, like many children, is eager to escape.
+Rather than creating an entirely new world for Coraline to explore, Gaiman uses a "mirrored" version of the real world that Coraline, like many children, is eager to escape.

 Her story begins in a humble flat in the rural countryside where she lives with her parents.
 We quickly realize, though, that this environment isn't suitable for a young explorer.

 The house is cold and dreary.
 Coraline's parents spend all day in their studies, typing away on their computers, too preoccupied, too busy, and too distracted to notice Coraline or share in her adventures.
 Everything about Coraline’s world is like one of her dad’s “recipes”, disgusting and boring.
 She lives in a house she cannot call home, and like many children, she feels alone in her world.
 It's no surprise that her discovery of a door to another world is a welcome, though unexpected, invitation to change her circumstances.